clemsos/writings/_quora/2018-10-21-What-vital-skills-are-current-generations-failing-to-learn.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What vital skills are current generations failing to learn? - Quora
+    What vital skills are current generations
+    failing to learn? - Quora
 ---